ejbenke/SPFx-React-Accordion-Section/README.md

-## SPFx Collapsible Accordion Section web part
+## SPFx Accordion Section FAQ Builder web part

 * Adds a collapsible accordion section to an Office 365 SharePoint page or Teams Tab.
 * Ideal for creating FAQs.